Protests held countrywide: Illegal detention of Mir Shakil-ur-Rahman slammed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI/ LAHORE/KARACHI/ PESHAWAR: Journalists and workers of the Geo-Jang Group, while protesting against the illegal and unjustified detention of Editor-in-Chief of the Group Mir Shakil-ur-Rahman, on Friday said that all the journalists and human rights organizations stood with the narrative of Editor-in-Chief of the Group for the freedom of media in the country.
+RAWALPINDI/ LAHORE/ KARACHI/ PESHAWAR: Journalists and workers of the Geo-Jang Group, while protesting against the illegal and unjustified detention of Editor-in-Chief of the Group Mir Shakil-ur-Rahman, on Friday said that all the journalists and human rights organisations stood with the narrative of Editor-in-Chief of the Group for the freedom of media in the country.

 Addressing the protest camp, Chairman Joint Action Committee of workers of Geo-Jang Group Islamabad and Jang Workers Union Rawalpindi Nasir Chisti said Editor-in-Chief of Geo-Jang Group Mir Shakil-ur-Rahman knew that all workers of the Group stood united with him on his narrative of freedom of media in the country.
 He said all the workers of Geo-Jang Group resolved to continue with their struggle till the release of Editor-in-Chief.

-Among others who were present in the protest camp were Amjad Abbassi, Naseerul Haq, Azhar Sultan, Aslam Butt, Athar Naqvi and other social and political workers besides the workers of Jang and The News.

-LAHORE: Journalists, civil society members, office bearers of media unions and trade union of the Jang Group continued protests against the arrest of Mir Shakil-ur-Rahman, the Editor-in-Chief of the country’s largest media group, on Friday for the 195th consecutive day.
-Mir Shakil has been detained for the last 217 days in the NAB custody over a 35-year-old property exchange matter without giving any proof of charges or making any progress in the investigations.
+LAHORE: Journalists, civil society members, office bearers of media unions and trade union of the Jang Group continued protests against the arrest of Mir Shakil-ur-Rahman, the Editor-in-Chief of the country’s largest media group, on Friday.
+Mir Shakil has been detained for the last 218 days in the NAB custody over a 35-year-old property exchange matter without giving any proof of charges or making any progress in the investigations.

-Staging a demonstration outside the Jang offices, the workers criticized Prime Minister Imran Khan for taking U-turns on his tall claims of 20 years to turn Pakistan into a Madina-like state, alleging that he used the slogan only to woo media support to win the elections.
-But Imran Khan had been victimizing Mir Shakil-ur-Rahman for exposing the corruption and bad governance of PTI regime, they said, lamenting that Mir Shakil was detained despite no progress being made either in investigations into the corruption charges of old property exchange case nor any formal case being registered.
+Staging a demonstration outside the Jang offices, the workers criticised Prime Minister Imran Khan for taking U-turns on his tall claims of 20 years to turn Pakistan into a Medina-like state, alleging that he used the slogan only to woo media support to win the elections.
+But Imran Khan had been victimising Mir Shakil-ur-Rahman for exposing bad governance of PTI regime, they said, lamenting that Mir Shakil was detained despite no progress being made either in investigations into the corruption charges of old property exchange case nor any formal case being registered.
 The participants termed it a blatant attack on media freedom and a conspiracy to close down the country’s largest media group.
-They chanted slogans against the fascist PTI regime and condemned its using NAB for arm-twisting of the media.

-The participants of the protest included Secretary General of Jang Workers Union Malik Farooq Awan, News Editor of Pakistan Times Zaheer Anjum, PUJ President Qamar Zaman Bhatti, senior journalists Awais Qarni, Muhammad Shafiq, Sher Ali Khalti, Gujranwala correspondent of The News, Muhammad Sultan, Munawwar Hussain, Ms Ayesha Akram, Aziz Sheikh, Muhammad Ali, Akmal Bhatti, Afzal Abbas and others.

 KARACHI: Speaking to the protest for the release of Mir Shakil-ur-Rahman on Friday, Sindh-Balochistan social activist Sardar Manzoor Ahmed Kakar warned the government from stopping the truth from reaching the public.